Tag: humor (Page 1 of 3)

 …I Wouldn’t Exist, Either

 There’s no me without Albany, and I’m not just saying that because it rhymes.
-I was born in Albany and have lived here pretty much all my life, so without it, I wouldn’t be here, and you wouldn’t be reading this, and you’d never know about Philip Livingston, and that would be sad for all involved.
+I was born at Albany Med and have lived here pretty much all my life, so without it, I wouldn’t be here, and you wouldn’t be reading this, and you’d never know about Philip Livingston, and that would be sad for all involved.

 …The World Would Be Far Less Interesting